 It is incumbent upon advocates to work hand in hand with the immigrant community to develop a comprehensive strategy to these attacks; one that does not simply react to each crisis as it emerges, but one that synthesizes community organizing with legal services, advocacy with policy, and above all focuses on empowerment over panic.

-Hamid Yazdan Panah, Executive Director
+Hamid Yazdan Panah, Co-Executive Director

 Hamid Yazdan Panah is the Co-Executive Director of Immigrant Defense Advocates and the former advocacy director of the California Collaborative for Immigrant Justice (CCIJ).
 Hamid was a founding member of CCIJ as well as the Northern California Rapid Response and Immigrant Defense Network (NCRRIDN), which brought together organizations and communities from the Bay Area, Central Valley and Central Coast.
 NCRRIDN was the first regional rapid response network in the country, and serves as a model for coordinating community led legal defense during ICE raids.
 His work included tracking systematic violations of due process during ICE operations in Northern California, which helped result in the filing of a temporary restraining order by the ACLU against ICE during nationwide raids in July of 2019.